RaiMan/SikuliX-2014/README.md

  - setup should work now - but the final tests are switched off (have to be implemented with ProcessBuilder).
  - IDE princilally works - be pepared for quirks though
- - usage of sikulixapi not yet tested
+ - usage of sikulixapi in maven project seems to work

 <hr>